JasonL111/Delper/README.md

 ## Description

 This is a C program designed to organize and process `.LRF` files created by DJI devices.
 It provides the following functionalities:
 - Create a directory named `LRF` and move all `.LRF` files into it.
+Then move others into directory named `MP4`.
 - Rename all `.LRF` files in the `LRF` directory to have the `.MP4` extension.
 - Compress all `.MP4` files in the `LRF` directory using the H265 codec and remove the original files that do not contain `_LRF` in their names.